 To cover the headboards with fabric, you will repeat the procedure that you followed with the batting.

-Note: Please iron your fabric prior to using, so that there are no wrinkles present.
+IMPORTANT: Please iron your fabric prior to using, so that there are no wrinkles present.
 I skipped this step and wish I hadn't.

 Place the fabric on the floor, and place your cardboard (batting side down) onto the fabric.
 Trim the fabric as needed, then fold it over the edges (while keeping it taut), and secure with duct tape or a glue gun.
 Again, I prefer duct tape.